MuffinBotherMe/mkvcksum/README.md

 This is a small command-line tool written in Go to handle CRC-32 checksums inside MKV (Matroska) files.

-- Verify all existing CRC-32 checksums already present.
+- Verify all existing CRC-32 checksums already present
-- In write mode, add or update a CRC-32 element at the beginning of the Segment to protect the entire file content.
+- In write mode, add or update a CRC-32 element at the beginning of the Segment to protect the entire file content

 # 📚 Example usage